Exawind/openturbine/_sources/compiling.md

 (compiling)=
 # Compiling

-OpenTurbine is written in C++ and compiles into an both an executable and a static or shared library.
-The procedure and considerations for compiling are described here.
+OpenTurbine is written in C++ and compiles into both an executable and a static or shared library.
+The procedure and considerations for compiling OpenTurbine are described here.

 ## Dependencies